Latent Speech-Text Transformer: Experimental Setup

 \subsection{Training and Evaluation Datasets}

 Our pre-training data comprises a mixture of text and interleaved speech datasets.

-\textbf{Text.} Our text training data consists of extensive web and academic corpora, sourced from a selected portion of the Llama 2 pre-training collection \citep{touvron2023llama}, totaling 1.8T tokens.
+\paragraph{Text.} Our text training data consists of web and academic corpora, sourced from a subset of the Llama 2 pre-training collection \citep{touvron2023llama}, totaling 1.8T tokens.
 We follow the LLaMA~2 setup and apply its SentencePiece~\citep{kudo2018sentencepiece} BPE tokenizer with a 32K vocabulary.

-\textbf{Speech.} Our speech training data includes speech which is discretized into HuBERT tokens (501-entry codebook at 25Hz) together with paired text transcriptions.
+\paragraph{Speech.} Our speech training data includes speech which is discretized into HuBERT tokens (501-entry codebook at 25Hz) together with paired text transcriptions.
 We use LibriLight (60k hours), People's Speech (30k hours), Multilingual LibriSpeech (50k hours), and Spotify (60k hours), detailed in Table~\ref{tab:speech-datasets}.
 All corpora are aligned using the Wav2Vec2 + CTC framework to provide token-level correspondence between speech and text (Figure~\ref{fig:alignment}).

 We evaluate the model on three benchmarks, where each dataset provides a narrative context and candidate endings, and the model selects the most plausible continuation.
 Together, they test narrative understanding, commonsense reasoning, and topic coherence.
 We evaluate the model in both speech-to-speech (S$\rightarrow$S) and text-to-text (T$\rightarrow$T) modes.
 For the speech mode, we apply Kokoro TTS model~\citep{hexgrad2025kokoro} to generate the speech for evaluation.